-Selling, general and administrative expenses for fiscal 2011 were unchanged from fiscal 2010 at \$27.1 million.
-However, selling, general and administrative expenses increased as a percentage of revenues to 42.9% in fiscal 2011 from 40.3% in fiscal 2010.
-The increase in selling, general and administrative expenses as a percentage of revenue is driven by a combination of lower revenues and higher salary and other personnel related costs, directly impacted by lower utilization.
-We continue to evaluate selling, general and administrative expenses to maintain an appropriate cost structure relative to revenue levels, including taking steps to effect significant selling, general and administrative cost reductions in the first quarter of fiscal year 2012.
+Selling, general and administrative expenses for fiscal 2012 decreased 21.8% to \$21.2 million from \$27.1 million for fiscal 2011.
+Selling, general and administrative expenses also decreased as a percentage of revenues to 39.9% in fiscal 2012 from 42.9% in fiscal 2011.
+The reduction in selling, general and administrative expenses is due to proactive measures taken by us to lower salary and other personnel related costs and reduce travel and entertainment expenditures during the period to better align our cost structure with our customer base and core revenue generating activities.
+We continue to evaluate selling, general and administrative expenses to maintain an appropriate cost structure relative to revenue levels.

-Intangible asset amortization included in operating expenses decreased to \$0.5 million in fiscal 2011 from \$1.4 million in fiscal 2010.
+There was no intangible asset amortization included in operating expenses during fiscal 2012 compared to \$0.5 million during fiscal 2011.
 The decrease in amortization expense was due to the completion of amortization of all intangibles recorded in connection with our acquisitions of Cartesian Ltd and RVA Consulting LLC ("RVA").

-We recorded net losses of \$4.4 million and \$2.2 million for fiscal years 2011 and 2010, respectively.
-The increase in the net loss is due to the factors described above.
-The rate of change in the communications industry, driving convergence of media and telecommunications, consolidation of smaller providers and expanded deployment of wireless capabilities have added both opportunity and uncertainty for our clients.
-The general result is overall reduced client spending on many capital and operational initiatives.
-This reduction in spending, coupled with increased competition pursuing fewer opportunities, could result in further price reductions, fewer client projects, under-utilization of consultants, reduced operating margins and loss of market share.
+We recorded net losses of \$1.2 million and \$4.4 million for fiscal years 2012 and 2011, respectively.
+The decrease in the net loss is due to the factors described above.
+The rate of change in the communications industry, driving convergence of media and telecommunications, consolidation of providers and expanded deployment of wireless capabilities have added both opportunity and uncertainty for our clients.
+Consolidation within the sector tends to result in increased consolidation of competitors.
+The supply chain divisions within larger clients, given sector consolidation, also tend to reduce the number of vendors utilized and to negotiate volume programs with select preferred vendors.
+This activity could result in further price reductions, fewer client projects, under-utilization of consultants, reduced operating margins and loss of market share.
 Declines in our revenues can have a significant impact on our financial results.
 Although we have a flexible cost base comprised primarily of employee and related costs, there is a lag in time required to scale the business appropriately if revenues are reduced.
 In addition, our future revenues and operating results may fluctuate from quarter to quarter based on the number, size and scope of projects in which we are engaged, the contractual terms and degree of completion of such projects, any delays incurred in connection with a project, consultant utilization rates, general economic conditions and other factors.